Learning the dynamics of a one-dimensional plasma model with graph neural networks: Model benchmark

-It would also be important to study, in future work, why some models are capable of achieving better energy conservation capabilities at larger $v_{th}$ (which might indicate that they learn a more robust crossing resolution algorithm) and how to consistently achieve this level of performance (e.g. by using a regularizing penalty~\cite{cranmer2020discovering}).
+It would also be important to study why some models are capable of achieving better energy conservation capabilities at larger $v_{th}$ (which might indicate that they learn a more robust crossing resolution algorithm), how to consistently achieve this level of performance (e.g. by using a regularizing penalty~\cite{cranmer2020discovering}), and if penalizing for rollout accuracy at train time could improve stability~\cite{prantl2022guaranteed, lam2022graphcast}.
 Additional evaluation metrics/tests should also be devised since neither the validation loss nor the current rollout accuracy tests seem to be good predictors for improved energy conservation capabilities.
 These new tests could include, for instance, measurements of rollout accuracy for significantly longer simulations and higher thermal velocities.